Rocky Point Tourist Information: What to know before traveling

 So come visit Rocky Point and discover the closest beach town to Phoenix, Arizona, only about 60 miles south of the border.
 And remember – after you visit, you’ll return frequently.
 So, when that happens, remember Anchor Storage: the place to keep your things secure in Rocky Point.
 It’s always easier to store your beach things, jet skis, and other large and small items than it is to haul them down time after time.

-Thank you for reading Rocky Point Tourist Information: What to know before traveling, written by Greg Hixon.
+Thank you for reading Rocky Point Tourist Information: What to know before traveling, written by Greg Hixon of RE-MEX-IMAGE and Hixonic Web Specialists.
 Be sure to check out other posts here in the Anchor Storage blog.
 You’ll uncover the many wonderful aspects of Rocky Point, Mexico, from blog posts like this.